apache/mxnet/docs/api/clojure/symbol.md

 ```

 ## Serialization
- There are two ways to save and load the symbols.
-You can use the mxnet.Symbol.save and mxnet.Symbol.load functions to serialize the Symbol objects.
+You can use the [`save`](docs/org.apache.clojure-mxnet.symbol.html#var-save) and [`load`](docs/org.apache.clojure-mxnet.symbol.html#var-load) functions to serialize the Symbol objects.
 The advantage of using save and load functions is that it is language agnostic and cloud friendly.
 The symbol is saved in JSON format.
 You can also get a JSON string directly using mxnet.Symbol.toJson.
 Refer to API documentation for more details.

  The following example shows how to save a symbol to a file, load it back, and compare two symbols using a JSON string.
 You can also save to S3 as well